Entries for Wildlife Artist of the Year 2019 are now open!

 There are seven categories:

-- Earth’s Wild Beauty: Open to art illustrating wild landscapes, seascapes and the people who live in these environments or work to protect them.
+- Earth’s Wild Beauty: (Proudly sponsored by Barlow Robbins) Open to art illustrating wild landscapes, seascapes and the people who live in these environments or work to protect them.

 - Animal Behaviour: Open to art which shows a real understanding of animal behaviour and a sense of character.